 During this Capricornian time when our nation “teeters on the brink of depression,” many of my clients are full of fear.
 They fear loss of security.
 And they tend to make choices in that same Saturnian frame of mind which I exhibited at 19.
 Choosing Saturn over Pluto, they attempt to control the situation mechanically rather than stepping into the void.

 I tell my clients: “Remember what Einstein once said: “In order to solve a problem, one must place the problem within a context larger than itself.”
 Imagine Saturn’s sphere, 29.5 years, a particular portion of space/time reality.
 Now imagine Pluto’s sphere, 248 years, a dimension which dwarfs Saturn’s, and within which Saturn’s dimension is included.
 Are you going to identify with Saturn or with Pluto?
 Are you going to see security as predictability, and attempt to achieve it through regular paychecks, etc., in what is merely a job, some slot in society that anyone can fill?
-Or are you going to follow your bliss, surrender your own precisely individual nature, and allow nature to take its course?”
+Or are you going to follow your bliss, surrender to your own precisely individual nature, and allow nature to take its course?”

 I conclude with a saying which I made up when I was 36 years old, having already discovered through long personal experience that it works.
 “Follow your nature,” I tell my clients, “and nature takes care of you.”